Daniel Passarella

 Daniel Alberto Passarella (born 25 May 1953) is an Argentine former footballer and manager, who is considered one of the greatest defenders of all time.
-As a player for Argentina, he was part of two FIFA World Cup–winning teams; he captained his nation to victory at the 1978 World Cup which Argentina hosted, and was also part of the winning squad in 1986.
+As a player for Argentina, he was part of two FIFA World Cup-winning teams; he captained his nation to victory at the 1978 World Cup which Argentina hosted, and was also part of the winning squad in 1986.

 Although playing as a centre-back, Passarella was also a proficient goalscorer; at one point, he was football's highest-scoring defender, with 134 goals in 451 matches, a record which was subsequently broken by Dutch player Ronald Koeman.
 In 2004, Passarella was named one of the 125 greatest living footballers by Pelé at a FIFA awards ceremony.
-In 2007, The Times placed him at 36th in their list of the 50 hardest footballers in history.
+In 2007, The Times placed him at 36th in their list of the 50 hardest footballers in history, recalling that he "tackled with the ferocity of the wild bull of the Pampas".
 In 2017, he was named as the 56th best player by FourFourTwo in their list of the 100 all-time greatest footballers.
 As a manager, he coached the Argentina and Uruguay national teams, among several club sides.

 After his playing and coaching career, Passarella also served as the president of River Plate for four years, after winning the elections in December 2009.

 Club career

 Passarella was born in Chacabuco, Buenos Aires.
-He started his career at Sarmiento of Junín, Buenos Aires in 1971.
+He started his career at Sarmiento of Junín, Buenos Aires, in 1971.
 He played there until 1973, when he joined River Plate.
 Playing for Los Millonarios, he was constantly starting to be called up to the Argentina national team.

 After his good performances at the 1982 World Cup, he joined Serie A side Fiorentina in the summer of 1982.
 At the Italian club, he scored 11 goals during the 1985–86 season, a record for a defender at the time, although the goal tally was surpassed by Marco Materazzi in the 2000–01 season.

 In 1986, he joined Internazionale, where he ended his Italian playing career in 1988.
 After his successful spell in the Serie A, he returned to River Plate, where he played until his retirement.

 He was called "El Gran Capitán" ('the Great Captain', the nickname of the Argentinian independence hero, José de San Martín),"El Kaiser" (an allusion to German defender Franz Beckenbauer) or "El Caudillo" ('the Chief') because of his leadership ability, his passion, and his organisational prowess on the field.
 He was a defender who often joined the attack, and helped generate and finish offensive plays.
 He was the all-time highest-scoring defender, with 134 goals in 451 matches, a record that was later broken by Dutch player Ronald Koeman.

 His aerial game was effective both defensively and in attack.
 Despite his average height of 1.73 m, he frequently scored headers.
 He was also a noted free-kick and penalty specialist.
 Furthermore, he was known for using elbows against rivals whilst managing to avoid the referee's gaze.